jakehendersonx/c-basics-60-minute-blitz/README.md

 ## What is implemented in this project
 1. A Generic Linked List
 2. A String implementation that uses the Linked List
-3. A main file called reverse_file that takes command line args
+3. A main file called reverse_file that uses the above to reverse text

 ## Compilation